Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 Enforcement Delivers.

 Most organisations deploying AI have policy, documentation, and oversight committees.
 Almost none have the technical controls that can stop a harmful decision in flight.
-Aivance builds the enforcement layer that closes that gap.
+Aivance designs the enforcement layer so your AI cannot act without explicit authority, and you can prove it.

 Free 30-minute AI Governance Review